tetyanago2023/weather_api_code_the_dream/README.md

 # Weather API Project

 ## Description
 This Weather Dashboard is a web application that allows users to check the current weather conditions and forecast for a specific location.
 It utilizes the Open-Meteo API for weather data and the geocode.xyz API for geocoding city names to coordinates.
+Data is fetched from the Open-Meteo API and displayed on the webpage, where users can toggle between temperature and weather condition views.
+The application supports dark mode and geolocation to automatically fetch weather data.
+The weather data is displayed in the correct timezone based on the user's location.

 ## Code source and demo
 * Code source: [Weather API Project](https://github.com/tetyanago2023/weather_api_code_the_dream)